The History of the Irish Order of Thelema

 An Irish Kingdom of the OTOF was established in 1999 c.e. and developed local bodies in Armagh, Belfast, Galway and Dublin.
 The Kingdom also became involved in an international review of the orders traditions, with a view to their adaptation to modern circumstances.
 As part of this review the Irish Kingdom re-wrote the main rituals of the Order, incorporating the symbolism of its first series into a framework specific to Ireland and developing completely new rites for a second series of degrees based on the Book of the Law.

 At the climax of the review the Irish Kingdoms proposals for the international development of the Order were accepted by the international head of the OTOF, and in accordance with those proposals the Irish and British Kingdoms of the OTOF declared independence from their international ‘parent’ organisation at Spring Equinox 2010 c.e.

 After a period of reflection, the international aspects of the OTOF were closed down, and ceased to exist at autumn equinox 2010 c.e. with the Irish and British Kingdoms continuing as totally independent organisations.

 The completion of the review undertaken had resulted in the effective creation of a new Irish Order and upon the fulfilment of the 11 year term of Office of the founding sovereign of the Irish Kingdom, the Independent Irish rite of the OTOF was dissolved, and The Irish Order of Thelema was born with the inauguration of a new national sovereign on the 31st of October 2010 c.e.

-The roots of our Order reach deep into the traditions of the OTO, the work of Fortified Island Oasis, and the aspirations of the Irish Kingdom of OTOF, and are fully aligned to the ideals of all these bodies to extend the dominion of the Law of Thelema throughout the whole world.
+The roots of our Order reach deep into the traditions of the OTO, the work of Fortified Island Oasis, the aspirations of the Irish Kingdom of OTOF, and the Irish Order of Thelema, and are fully aligned to the ideals of all these preceding bodies to extend the dominion of the Law of Thelema throughout the whole world.